Opening the black box

 Abstract

-The Society for Technological Advancement (SoTA) is organising a hackathon in January 2025 focused on interpretable AI.
+The Society for Technological Advancement (SoTA) is organising a hackathon on 18-19 January 2025 focused on interpretable AI.
 As deep learning models become more powerful and more integrated into the machinery of civilisation, the need to understand why and how they work continues to grow.

 More than just developing reliable and trustworthy systems, investigating the learned structure of deep neural networks presents an opportunity to gain unique insight into the nature of thinking itself.
 And unlike much of frontier AI research, extremely consequential work can be done on a laptop, without setting a thousand GPUs on fire.